vrdi/GeorgiaCitizenship/Georgia Citizenship Analysis Report.md

 ## Census Tracts

 ## Block Groups
+Citizenship data was collected at the block group level from the Census special tabulation method: the ACS 5 year estimates.
+Of particular interest is the tabulations by race and ethnicity since Georgia has a sizeable immigrant population, landing at 10%.
+The following groups of interest were considered in our tabulation: Hispanic and Non-Hispanic (alone), as well as White alone, Black alone, Asian alone, American Indian and Native Alaskan alone, Native Hawaiian and Pacific Islander alone, and 2 or more races.
+One advantage of using block groups with which to aggregating precinct partisan information is the resolution of our analysis.
+We transformed this data from the original csv, in which each observation is a ethnicity within a block group, to citizen voting age counts by by block groups.

 # Question 1 and results
 How does minority representation look along four variables- Total Population, Voting Age Population, Citizen Population, and Citizen Age Population?
 This question becomes even more crucial when considering the upcoming 2020 Census, and the continued debate on whether a citizenship question should be included on the form.
 Georgia has the highest growing Latino population in the country, and while not uniform, African-Americans and Latinos do tend to vote in a consensus, especially in key elections.